Terrencemataya/OOP-Assignments/README.md

 # OOP-Assignments
-Work done in the POP class
+Work done in the OOP class